 Pattern pieces that need to be cut on the fold are always one-half of the garment piece.
 Cutting on the fold lets you cut out the whole garment piece with just half of a pattern.
 This saves paper and some time but when you cut on the fold you can’t be sure how the bottom layer of fabric is lining up.

-Solution: You need a whole pattern, not a half of one and you cut it out unfolded fabric.
+Solution: You need a whole pattern, not half of a pattern, and you need to cut it out of unfolded fabric.

-When I need a whole pattern I make it out of tracing paper or tissue paper.
-Being able to see the fabric through the pattern piece allows you to place it exactly where you want it on the fabric which means you can line up stripes, match up large prints and avoid placing large circular elements of a print on the bust apex or other such misalignments.
+Better yet, take it a step further and make your whole pattern out of tracing paper or tissue paper, because being able to see the fabric through the pattern piece allows you to place it exactly where you want it on the fabric.
+This see-through ability allows you to line up stripes, match up large prints, and avoid placing large circular elements of a print on the bust apex or other unintentional but critical misalignments.

-Step 1: If your pattern piece is opaque trace it onto tracing paper, tissue paper, or medical exam table paper (it’s cheap but not as see-through.
-It’s what I’m using in this post) For more info about paper for patternmaking see this post.
+Step 1: If your pattern piece is opaque, trace it onto tracing paper, tissue paper, or medical exam table paper (it’s cheaper but it isn’t as see-through.
+It’s what I’m using in this post).
+For more info about paper for patternmaking, see this post.

 Don’t forget to trace off pattern notches and other important markings like pocket placement.

-Step 2: Tape another piece of transparent paper (large enough to make another tracing of your pattern piece) to the “place on fold” edge of your traced pattern, or original tissue pattern.
+Step 2: Tape another piece of transparent paper (large enough to make another tracing of your pattern piece) lined up to the “place on fold” edge of your traced pattern, or original tissue pattern.

-Your pattern piece maybe small enough, and your tracing paper wide enough that you do not need to tape more paper to it.
-Fold your paper on the old”place on fold” line and see if the paper covers your entire tracing.
-If so, skip this step.
+Your pattern piece may be small enough, and the tracing paper that you traced it onto, wide enough, that you do not need to tape more paper to it.
+To check; fold the taped-together papers on the “place on fold” line and check that you have enough paper to make a complete tracing of the original half pattern.

-If your pattern is already transparent simply tape tracing paper to the center fold line
+If your pattern is already transparent, simply tape a piece of tracing paper to the center fold line.
+The added paper should be as large as the pattern piece you’re taping it to.

-Step 3: Fold along the former “place on fold” line (usually Center Back or Center Front) You will fold the tape.
+Step 3: Fold along the “place on fold” line of your pattern (usually Center Back or Center Front).
+You will fold the tape if it’s on the line.
 Check that you have enough paper to cover your entire traced pattern.
-Tape on more if you need to.
+Tape on more if needed.

-Step 4: Flip the folded tracing paper so you can see the lines you drew and cut out the pattern you traced, both layers as if one.
-You can staple the layers together to keep them lined up while cutting with scissors if you need to (careful removing the staples to not rip the paper) or cut the pattern out flat with an X-Acto knife.
+Step 4: With the pattern and extra paper folded on the “place/cut on fold” you can either trace your pattern again onto the paper you taped on, or cut out the pattern with the extra paper underneath.
+You will be cutting both layers of paper as if one.
+You can staple the layers together to keep them lined up while cutting with scissors if you need to (carefully remove the staples when done so as not to rip the paper) or cut the pattern out flat with an X-Acto knife.

-Unfold the pattern draw in the grainline and label it with the Producer’s name (ie Vouge, Butterick) the number or name of the style, What piece this is (ie front, back, yoke, etc), size, and how many you now need to cut (1, 1 fabric and 1 lining)
+Unfold the now whole pattern.
+Draw in the grainline, pocket placements, and any notches.
+Label your new whole pattern piece with the pattern maker’s name (i.e., Vogue, Butterick, Charlotte Kan – the pattern used in this demonstration), the number or name of the style, what piece this is (i.e., front, back, yoke, etc), size, and how many you now need to cut (i.e., cut 1, or cut 1 fabric and 1 lining)

-The pattern pieces that you need to cut two of are already whole patterns, not half patterns.
-You do not need to add anything to the pattern but you may want to trace them onto tracing paper for lining up stripes or for exact placement on printed fabric.
+The pattern pieces in patterns instructing you to cut two of, are already whole patterns, not half patterns.
+Example, a pocket bag, a sleeve, a pant front, or a pant back.
+You do not need to add anything to these pattern pieces but you may want to trace them onto tracing paper or other semi-transparent paper so you can line up stripes, or to assure you are getting an exact placement on a printed fabric.

 How to use a whole pattern

-If your print is small and you’re not trying to match anything, fabrics with one-way designs can take extra fabric to cut it out so it’s wise to check this way before you start cutting.
+If your print is small and you’re not trying to match anything, fabrics with one-way designs can require extra fabric to get all the pieces going in the same direction, so it’s always wise to check before you start cutting.

-Cutting out of a single layer is really great for slippery fabrics.
-It lets you keep track of the grain line and avoids the horribly misshapen piece you will get if you cut two layers out at one.
-That bottom piece is never right if you cut two layers at a time.
+Cutting out of a single layer is really great for slippery fabrics, too, whether they or printed, striped or solid.
+It lets you keep track of the grain line and avoids the horribly misshapen piece you will get if you cut two layers out at once.
+That bottom piece is never right if you cut two shifting, slippery layers at one time.

-Very Important Reminder When you cut any pattern that you need two of (two side fronts, two sleeves, two cuffs) out of a single layer make sure you cut one facing up and the other facing down so you end up with a right and left piece, not two identical pieces.
-I think everyone makes this mistake at least once so if you do, just check that box and see what you can do to salvage your project
+When you cut any pattern piece that you need two of (two side fronts, two sleeves, two cuffs) out of a single layer, make sure you cut one with the pattern facing up and the other with the pattern facing down so you end up with a right and left piece, not two identical pieces ( 2 right sleeves, or 2 left pants back) I think everyone makes this mistake at least once (or, in my case, more than once) so if you do, just check that box and see what you can do to salvage your project (and it’s ok to cry).

-I like to start with the main front pattern piece because I want to be sure stripes and certain design elements of the print are where I want them and not where I don’t on this front and center part of the garment.
+I like to start with the main front pattern piece because I want to be sure stripes and certain design elements of any print are where I want them and not where I don’t.
+The front bodice, on a top, is the front and center part of a garment.
 If your garment has another area that is the focal point, start with that pattern piece.
+Get that main piece of your pattern lined up on the fabric first.

 Place pattern weights or pin the pattern piece down to keep it exactly where you want it.

 On seams that curve, you can’t always line up all the stripes (especially vertical stripes) along the seam.
-I line up what I can and leave it at that.
+Line up what you can and leave it at that.

-If you’re dealing with a printed fabric that you want to match at the seams look for something in the print you can reference and mark where it is on the pattern on both side seams or wherever you need to match the fabric up.
+If you’re dealing with a printed fabric that you want to match at the seams, look for something in the print you can reference.
+Pick a particular element that is at the seam, for example, a red flower in a large floral print.
+Trace where that element is on the pattern on any seam and anywhere you need/want to match the print up, like a patch pocket, and across the button placket of a button-up shirt.

-These marks on the pattern piece are your reference marks for laying out this and the other pattern pieces.
+These marks and tracings you make on the pattern piece become reference marks for laying out this and the other pattern pieces.

-Fold pattern in half along the center line and copy your marks to the other seam side if it’s stripes.
-Now when you open up the pattern you have marks on both the right and left side seam showing where you place it on the fabric.
+Fold the pattern in half if it is a whole pattern, along the center front and copy any reference marks to the other side seam.
+Then, when you open up the pattern, you have marks on both the right and left side seams showing where to place it on the fabric.

 Lay the back pattern piece on top of the front pattern piece.
 One side at a time, line up any pattern notches first.
 Then transfer the markings you made along the seam from the front pattern to the back pattern.
 Since these marks show where the stripes are on the front, transferring them to the back means the stripes will be in the same place as they are on the front.
 And this means they will line up at the seam.
 (YAY!)

 And the same works for design elements in a print.
+However, you also need to draw in the seamline.
+This will show you where the print lines up on the seam – not the cut edge (details, details).
 Copy your reference marks to the back pattern piece so both pieces can be laid exactly where you need them to be so the design will match on the seam.

-Pockets and yokes could be matched up to the stripes as well, set perpendicular to the stripes on the garment or even cut out on the bias to be diagonal.
-You’re choice.
+Pockets and yokes could be matched up to the stripes as well, set perpendicular to the stripes on the garment, or even cut out on the bias to be diagonal.
+Your choice.

-Because I couldn’t match my pocket (due to how it folded and that my plaid is asymmetrical – the thin black stripes are only on one side of the white stripes) I made sure it was off enough to look like I wasn’t trying to match.
+Because I couldn’t match my pocket (due to how it folded on itself at the top, and because this window pane fabric is asymmetrical – the thin black stripes are only on one side of the white stripes), I made sure it was off enough to look deliberate, like I wasn’t trying to match it and accidentally got it off a smidge.

 Sewing Notes

-When sewing the seams you want to match pin the layers together at each stripe and maybe even in between (depending on how close the stripes are) to keep the layers matched up under the needle.
-You could baste your seam together before sewing especially if it’s at all slippery.
-Another option is to use a walking foot when sewing to keep the layers matched.
+When going to sew these seams, pin the layers together at each stripe and maybe even in between (depending on how close the stripes are) to keep the layers matched up under the needle and use a walking foot.

-It is typical on low-priced garments that stripes will not be lined up.
-Since a hand-made garment is made with a lot of time and attention why not invest a little more time and attention when cutting it out?
+It’s typical for stripes on lower-priced garments to be misaligned.
+Since a hand-made garment is made with a lot of time and attention, why not invest a little more time and attention when cutting it out?

 You can make this shirt too